 Graduate school provides an opportunity to get really good at something and even become nationally or internationally recognized as a leading expert.
 Generally, in contrast to working in industry, where the bottom line is a nagging motivator, graduate students are given a fair bit of flexibility to ask deeper questions and spend the time needed to truly understand complex problems.
 The HBI Lab works on a variety of applied problems and often with industry, but in an environment that supports attention to detail, quality of work, and curiosity.
 As a graduate student, you are largely your own boss and your success or failure depends on what you invest.
 My own graduate experience was tremendously rewarding (I produced research I’m very proud of, I rapidly built a large network of connections, I travelled the world, and I was ambushed with job opportunities upon graduation).
 Now, as a professor and PI of the HBI Lab, I have unparalleled flexibility to pursue my interests.
-I try to reproduce this excellent graduate school experience for my own graduate students, while working with them to customize their path to achieve their ultimate goals.
+I try to reproduce this experience for my own graduate students, while working with them to customize their path to achieve their ultimate goals.
 I enjoy working with all types of students, including those who: are keen on theory focus on more mathematically complex problems; want applied hands-on experience focus on projects involving industry or experiments; and, are keen on working in the field typically perform projects that interact with or monitor occupants.
 But like virtually every aspect of live, graduate students get out what they put in.

 Where do our students end up?
 There is such great demand for professionals with expertise in building performance, indoor environmental quality, and occupant behaviour that our students typically get recruited before they even graduate.
-Some key examples include:
+Some examples include:

 - Burak Gunay, PhD, was recruited by the National Research Council prior to graduation and subsequently was hired by Carleton University as an assistant professor.